pottj/FixingTaxonTraceR/README.md

     checks: First, the bounds of the FTT algorithm are checked.
 If the number of c-tuples is above the upper or below the lower bound, then the FTT algorithm does not to have to be used as the result is fix.
-    In case of for *c* = 4, three properties of phylogenetic decisiveness are tested:
+    In case of for $c=4$, three properties of phylogenetic decisiveness are tested:
     1. Are all triples covered?
     2. Are triples with simple covered covered by different quadruples?
     3. Are all tuples sufficiently covered?
-3.  *FTT_algorithmGreen*: This function tests for FTT using the input c-tuples and checking if there are *c* c-tuples so a cross c-tuple can be resolved
+3.  *FTT_algorithmGreen*: This function tests for FTT using the input c-tuples and checking if there are $c$ c-tuples so a cross c-tuple can be resolved.
-4.  *FTT_algorithmRed*: This function tests for FTT using the cross c-tuples and checking if there are *c* c-tuples so it can be resolved.
+4.  *FTT_algorithmRed*: This function tests for FTT using the cross c-tuples and checking if there are $c$ c-tuples so it can be resolved.

+**Important Note 1**: In the manuscript, the algorithm refers to “white” and “gray” quadruple, while the R-implementation uses “green” and “red”, respectively.
+This is only due to figure coloring costs, and does not change the algorithm itself.

-Please note, *FTT_algorithmGreen* and *FTT_algorithmRed* lead to the same result, but depending on the input set, the computing time can differ, e.g. if there are only a few cross c-tuples, it will be more efficient to run *FTT_algorithmRed*.
+**Important Note 2**: Both *FTT_algorithmGreen* and *FTT_algorithmRed*
+lead to the same result, but depending on the input set, the computing time can differ, e.g. if there are only a few cross c-tuples, it will be more efficient to run *FTT_algorithmRed*.

-To validate the results for *c* = 4 regarding phylogenetic decisiveness, we also implemented the algorithm proposed by (add REF) in the function *FTT_findNRC*, which is based on no-rainbow coloring.
+To validate the results for $c=4$ regarding phylogenetic decisiveness, we also implemented the algorithm proposed by (add REF) in the function *FTT_findNRC*, which is based on no-rainbow coloring.